 Planning Your Outcomes Evaluation — Step 6: Analyzing/Reporting

-- Strongly consider getting evaluation expertise now to review, not only your methods of data collection mentioned above, but also how you can analyze the data that you collect and how to report results of that analyses.
+- Strongly consider getting evaluation expertise now to review, not only your methods of data collection mentioned above but also how you can analyze the data that you collect and how to report the results of that analysis.